17 Best Beaches in Ontario

 8. Grand Bend

-The beach here runs for 25 miles along the shores of Lake Huron.
-The shallow water gets warm — a rarity in the Great Lakes.
+The beach here runs for 25 miles along the shores of Lake Huron and the shallow water gets warm - a rarity in the Great Lakes.
 Depending on the type of beach activity you desire, location is key.
 If you want to be in the center of the action, plunk yourself down on Main Beach.
 If you prefer a quieter beach experience head to South Beach, where you'll find families and visitors focused on their books.

 Grand Bend has a long history of being one of Ontario's original beach towns.
 Here, you'll find a typical summer town complete with T Shirt shops, ice-cream stands, hot food vendors, and people having fun in the sun.